prb/pips-solver/README.md

 ```

 ## Gemini 2.5 Pro
-I used Gemini 2.5 Pro (at a cost of around $10 plus a few hours of human time) to refine the specification and a few more hours of human time to interact with the AI to build a working solver; net net, it was certainly faster than writing it on my own.
+I used Gemini 2.5 Pro to make a first pass from within the Zed editor, interacting with the AI to build a working solver; net net, it was certainly faster than writing it on my own.
+After making passes with Claude and Codex, I used Gemini 2.5 Pro again (but from the CLI this time) for a second pass after the refinements to the specification obtained through the interaction with the other models.

-If you read the specification and then look at the source code, it will become obvious that a some of specification was ignored (e.g., putting the code into separate modules, idiomatic functional style, etc.) as well as defining (and using) incremental unit tests.
-Nonetheless, it produced a working solver.
+For the first pass, Gemini didn't do a great job following the instructions in the specificaiton,

 ## Claude Sonnet 4.5 + Code
 I used Claude Sonnet 4.5 via the Claude Code CLI (at the cost of around 8% of a week's usage limit for a Pro plan) for another pass, and it did a superlative job.
 It found both subtle and unsubtle issues in the specification, and it produced well-tested code in the format and style that I requested.